 Documentation

-- SEO requirements checklist: Standard requirements for launches and changes
+- Requirements checklist: Standard requirements for launches and changes, usable by non-SEO teams

-- Technical standards: URL conventions, redirect rules, structured data templates
+- Technical standards: URL conventions, redirect rules, structured data templates, robots.txt policies

-- Content guidelines: On-page optimisation standards, internal linking rules
+- Content guidelines: On-page optimisation standards, internal linking rules, metadata templates

 - QA procedures: Pre-launch and post-launch verification steps